 Animals and Protocol

 The experiment was conducted at the Virginia Tech-Tidewater Agricultural Research and Extension Center in Suffolk, VA, USA, and all procedures were reviewed and approved by the Virginia Tech Institutional Animal Care and Use Committee.
 A total of 72 Landrace x Yorkshire boars in two blocks were used (n = 45 in block 1 and n = 27 in block 2).
 Within each block, boars were randomly placed into one of three treatment groups: single immunization (SI), double immunization (DI), and a control group that received no immunization (CNT).
 A trained representative from the product manufacturer (Zoetis Animal Health, Florham Park, NJ, USA) administered all immunizations using a proprietary safety injector.
-Immunizations were given subcutaneously immediately caudal to the ear at 10 (SI and DI) and 15 (DI only) wk of age.
-During grow-finish, boars were housed in pens of nine boars each (n = 3 boars/treatment group/pen) and were fed on an ad libitum basis, fortified corn and soybean meal diets that met the recommendations for the various nutrients (NRC, 2012).
+Immunizations were administered subcutaneously immediately caudal to the ear at 10 (SI and DI) and 15 (DI only) wk of age.
+During the grow-finish period, boars were housed in pens of nine boars each (n = 3 boars/treatment group/pen) and were fed on an ad libitum basis, fortified corn and soybean meal diets that met the recommendations for the various nutrients (NRC, 2012).
 All boars were weighed at birth and at 10, 15, 20 and 25 wk of age.
 Average daily gain (ADG) was calculated for the period prior to first treatment (birth to 10 wk of age) and for each five wk interval (i.e., 10 to 15, 15 to 20, and 20 to 25 wk of age) during the grow-finish period.

 Blood collection and hormone analyses